AdvUni/gafaspot/doc/auth_ldap.md

 where the last part of the request path is the policy's name inside Vault.
 Also write this name into `gafaspot_config.yaml`.
 The policy's content does not really matter.
 You can upload following payload to create an empty policy, only containing a comment:

     {
         "policy": "# This is an empty policy.
-Its purpose is to be mapped to legitime Gafaspot users when authenticating with LDAP Auth Method."
+Its i assigned to legitime Gafaspot users when authenticating with LDAP Auth Method.
+So, Gafaspot can recognize them by the policy name"
     }

 Now, the policy needs to be mapped to the right LDAP group.
 This is done with following command: